 In its 14 revolutions per ride, the outer rows of our carrousel travel more than four tenths of a mile.
-So during their lifetimes, our carousel figures have each travelled more than 435,000 miles, the distance to the moon and most of the way back.
-And if you multiply 435,000 miles times 56 (the number of figures on our carrousel), that comes to 24 1/2 million miles, or 1000 times around the equator of the earth.
+So during their lifetimes, our carousel figures have each travelled more than 480,000 miles, greater than the distance to the moon and back.

 How Many Lights?